Alice Barber Stephens: Personal life and death

-In June 1890, Stephens married Charles Hallowell Stephens (1855-1931), an instructor at the Pennsylvania Academy of the Fine Arts.
+In June 1890, Stephens married Charles Hallowell Stephens (1855–1931), an instructor at the Pennsylvania Academy of the Fine Arts.
 According to Charles' student Helen W. Henderson, Alice Barber and Charles H. Stephens had first become attached while they were both students at the Academy, and a "long romantic engagement" preceded their eventual marriage.
 They had one son, D. Owen Stephens (1894–1937), who also became an artist.
-Following a long trip abroad in 1901–1902, the Stephenses had architect Will Price convert a stone barn in the utopian community of Rose Valley, Pennsylvania into Thunderbird Lodge (1904), a sprawling house that contained studios for both of them.
+Following a long trip abroad in 1901–1902, the Stephenses had architect William Lightfoot Price convert a stone barn in the utopian community of Rose Valley, Pennsylvania into Thunderbird Lodge (1904), a sprawling house that contained studios for both of them.

 She died in 1932 at Thunderbird Lodge at the age of 74, after having a paralytic stroke.
 She is buried in West Laurel Hill Cemetery in Bala-Cynwyd.

 Following her death, her son Owen donated a collection of Stephens' drawings to the Library of Congress, which held an exhibition during the spring of 1936.
 In 1984, the Brandywine River Museum featured her work in a major exhibition.
 Her papers are in the Archives of American Art at the Smithsonian Institution.
-The collection also consists of correspondence, clippings concerning Stephens' work, nine reproductions of her illustrations, photographs she had taken, an exhibition catalog for the Plastic Club (1898), a booklet about her and three award certificates (1884-1895).
+The collection also consists of correspondence, clippings concerning Stephens' work, nine reproductions of her illustrations, photographs she had taken, an exhibition catalog for the Plastic Club (1898), a booklet about her and three award certificates (1884–1895).
 These items were donated in 1988 by Stephens’ granddaughter and her husband.